 "It is brilliant news that Extreme E’s Season finale will be held in the UK,” said ex-Formula 1 champion and Extreme E team owner Jenson Button.
 “I’ve been lucky enough to race on UK soil a number of times and those memories will always be incredibly special to me."

-This weekend's trip to Sardinia is the penultimate event in the five-race Extreme E season.
 Each race is a two-day event; qualifying on day one determines the top four runners who progress to the final on day two.
 The team that performs the longest jump on the first jump of each race will get a "Hyperdrive" speed boost.

 There will be no spectators due to remoteness of the locations.
 Instead, the five X Prix will be streamed online, with filming carried out by 4K drone cameras.
-Here's how to get an Extreme E live stream of the Island X Prix for free...
+Here's how to get an Extreme E live stream of the Jurassic X Prix for free...

 - F1 fan?
 Here's how to find a free F1 live stream in 2021